 What Is Benadryl?

 Read the ingredients of the medication before giving it to your dog.
-Diphenhydramine is the active drug in Benadryl that is safe for canines.
-Cetirizine may also be present, and while it may be safe, there is no need to expose your dog to it if it isn’t necessary.
+Diphenhydramine is the active drug in Benadryl that’s safe for canines.
+Cetirizine may also be present, and while it may be safe, there’s no need to expose your dog to it if it isn’t necessary.

 Benadryl Dosage For Dogs

-In most cases, it is better to administer medication before exposure to allergens.
-Follow your veterinarian’s guidelines, and if a regimen is recommended, stick to it for the duration of your vet’s advisement even if symptoms seem to disappear.
+In most cases, it’s better to administer medication before exposure to allergens.
+Follow your vet’s guidelines, and if they recommend a regimen, stick to it for the duration of your vet’s advisement even if symptoms seem to disappear.

 Uses Of Benadryl For Dogs

-Benadryl reduces many of the symptoms of allergic reaction in dogs, including inflammation, watery eyes, headaches, itching and sneezing, and other symptoms.
+Benadryl reduces many of the symptoms of allergic reactions in dogs, including inflammation, watery eyes, headaches, itching and sneezing, and other symptoms.
 These reactions can come from a variety of sources, including environmental or seasonal allergens, stings and bites from insects, or medications and vaccines.

 The sedative properties of Benadryl can also make it an effective treatment for anxiety.
-Some owners use it during high-stress situations like fireworks or storms that may induce an anxiety attack.
+Some pet parents give it to their dogs during high-stress situations like fireworks or storms that may induce an anxiety attack.